sheryjebu/introduction-to-oop/JavaScript/activity_5.md

 ### What's next?

 JavaScript has other concepts which are important, as already touched upon e.g. prototypal chains.
-JS has cool design patterns e.g. module patterns like IIFEs etc. We will be going into these in detail on the course to come.
+JS has cool design patterns e.g. module patterns like IIFEs.
+We will be going into these in detail on the course to come.

 For now, feel free to head back to review the OOP concepts again.
 We encourage you to do some of your own research and experimentation in your own time to explore these concepts further.